awsbuilders-cloud/demo-containerise-dotnet/README.md

-# Welcome to the AWS Cloud Builders Repo for the Containerise Lab	# Welcome to the AWS Cloud Builders Repo
+# Welcome to the AWS Cloud Builders Repo

 Lab steps and details can be found on https://containerise.awsbuilders.com.au/